 Avoid parking fees and take a break from driving on your ski holiday and ride CME.

-Vail - largest free public transportation system throughout town, making it convenient and practical to leave your car at home.
+Vail - Vail Village has the largest free public transportation system throughout town, making it convenient and practical to leave your car at home.
 For full information, including schedule details, click here.
-Most Vail lodging properties offer a van to the ski slopes is they are not within walking distance or are not ski-in or ski-out properties.
+Most Vail lodging properties offer a van to the ski slopes if they are not within walking distance or are not ski-in or ski-out properties.

 Beaver Creek - Offers complimentary on-call transporation as well as scheduled routes from Village Transportation - read more here.